 Pixlr's Main Features

-- Pixlr Editor.
-If you are already familiar with Photoshop, you will find the Pixlr Editor menu options familiar both in terms of layout and in how the various options work.To use them, you'll need to have some basic understanding of how image edit tools (i.e., fill, crop, blur, smudge, etc.) work.
+If you're already familiar with Photoshop, you'll find that the Pixlr Editor menu options are similar, both in terms of layout and in how the various options work.
+You'll need a basic understanding of how image edit tools work to use them, such as "fill," "crop," "blur," and "smudge."

 Added Features and Perks

-- Perhaps the best part is that the Grabber feature is free.
+There's also a "Grabber" version that you can download if you're a Windows user.
+Perhaps the best part is that the Grabber feature is free.